nestauk/ojd_daps_skills/.github/pull_request_template.md

 - [ ] I have run `make html` in `docs`
 - [ ] I have manually reviewed the `docs/build/*.html` files locally to ensure they have formatted correctly
+- [ ] I have pushed both relevant markdown files AND their corresponding `docs/build/*.html` files